 “We heard that a single tap to move the progress bar caused a lot of frustration with accidental taps.
 Now you can tap, hold, and slide the progress bar – the red dot will track your movement and once you lift your finger, the video will jump to that point in the video.”

-However, it seems that despite such progression made by YouTube, the new update seems to be more problematic than the 2018 bugs.
+However, despite the progress made by YouTube, the new update seems to be more problematic than the 2018 bugs.
 The sliding and seeking instead cause buffering.
 Therefore, it seems that the earlier frustration has manifested into a bigger problem as the complaint forum seems to be flooded with multiple complaints by users.
 It seems that the same task from an earlier time now requires more complexity and has become time-consuming.

 Speaking on this, one of the users has commented,